njpipeorgan/L1000-bayesian/README.md

 ## Installation

 The Bayesian peak deconvolution algorithm has implementations in two languages &mdash; C++ and CUDA.
-They can be directly call from other C++ code or compiled and linked to external code.
+They can be directly called from other C++ code or compiled and linked to external code.
 Note that the implementation in CUDA is typically more efficient, so it is preferred if you want to test the algorithm on a large scale.

 Here we give an example of compiling them to a shared library that can be called from *Wolfram Mathematica*.
 The environment variable `$InstallationDirectory` below is the directory where you installed *Mathematica*.